-- A. An amendment may be proposed by a two-thirds vote of the Executive Council or by a petition of 5% of the current CEDA membership to the CEDA Executive Secretary and the CEDA President. - B. The proposed amendment shall be distributed to the membership.
-Members will have 30 days to send comments on the proposed amendment to the Executive Secretary. - C. Within 45 days of the publication of the proposed amendment, the Executive Secretary will distribute a formal ballot to the membership containing a copy of the proposed amendment. - D. A three-fourths vote of all members voting will be required to enact an amendment initiated under this section. - Section 4.
-CEDA will address cosmetic corrections of grammar, spelling and language through perfecting amendments under the following process: - A. Amendments will be submitted to the Executive Secretary who will determine if the change is a substantive alteration of meaning or simply clarifying the statute's intended meaning.
-Amendments that are determined to be only for clarification will be termed perfecting amendments.
+- A. An amendment may be proposed by a two-thirds vote of the Executive Council or by a petition of 25% of the current CEDA membership to the CEDA Executive Secretary and the CEDA President. - B. The proposed amendment shall be distributed to the membership by ballot. - C. A three-fourths vote of all members voting will be required to enact an amendment initiated under this section.

+Section 4.
+CEDA will address cosmetic corrections of grammar, spelling and language through perfecting amendments under the following process:

+- A. Amendments will be submitted to the Executive Secretary who will determine if the change is a substantive alteration of meaning or simply clarifying the statute's intended meaning.
+Amendments that are determined to be only for clarification will be termed perfecting amendments. - B. The Executive Secretary will then submit the perfecting amendment(s) to the Executive Committee.
+If there are no votes against the perfecting amendment it will be submitted to the membership for comment for two weeks.
+Following those 14 days the Executive Committee will vote again, and if there are no objections the amendment(s) will take effect.

-- B. The Executive Secretary will then place the perfecting amendment(s) on the ballot for member schools to vote yes or no. - C. If the vote takes place during face-to-face official meetings of the CEDA membership (National Communication Association, CEDA Nationals, Summer Meeting), the perfecting amendment(s) will be voted on without discussion. - Section 4.
-Amendments by the Executive Council. - A. An amendment to the constitution or bylaws may be proposed by a two-thirds vote of the Executive Council. - B. The proposed amendment shall be distributed to the membership for review. - C. After at least 30 days of review, the Executive Secretary will distribute a ballot containing the proposed amendment. - D. The amendment will pass with a majority of those voting.
+Section 4.
+Amendments by the Executive Council.

+- A. An amendment to the constitution or bylaws may be proposed by a two-thirds vote of the Executive Council. - B. The proposed amendment shall be distributed to the membership for review. - C. After at least 30 days of review, the Executive Secretary will distribute a ballot containing the proposed amendment.